 Storage Suggestions

-Make ahead: You can prepare the besan chilla batter ahead of time and store it in the fridge for a day or two.
+- Make ahead: You can prepare the besan chilla batter ahead of time and store it in the fridge for a day or two.
 When you are ready to make chillas, add onions, tomatoes, and cilantro and mix the batter well.
-I recommend making the batter fresh, as it takes only 10 minutes or less.
+I recommend making the batter fresh, because it takes only 10 minutes or less.

-Refrigerate: Besan chilla tastes best when served fresh.
+- Refrigerate: Besan chilla tastes best when served fresh.
 However, you can refrigerate the leftover cooked besan chilla in an airtight container for up to 2-3 days.
 If you have a leftover batter with onions, tomatoes, and coriander, then you can refrigerate it for up to 1 day.

-Freeze: You can place the besan cheela in a ziplock bag or airtight container and freeze it for up to 2-3 months.
+- Freeze: You can place the besan cheela in a ziplock bag or airtight container and freeze it for up to 2-3 months.

-Reheat: Reheat it in the microwave or on a griddle/tawa before serving.
+- Reheat: Reheat it in the microwave or on a griddle/tawa before serving.
 If frozen, thaw chillas in the refrigerator overnight and reheat in the microwave or tawa before serving.

 Tips to make the Best Besan Cheela

 - Consistency of the batter: The consistency of the batter should be correct to get perfect crispy chillas.
 The batter should be neither too thick, nor watery.
-If the batter is too thick, add a little more water until it is of pouring consistency.
+If the batter is too thick, add a little water until it is of pouring consistency.
 Also, some vegetables, like tomatoes, release water.
 So adjust accordingly.

 - Fresh besan: Always use fresh besan flour and not rancid.
 The older gram flour tends to get bitter after a few months of milling.